Books

 Saturday, February 18, 2017

-This is a book blog first and foremost, but it's also a book blog written by someone owned by cats.
-So every Saturday is officially Caturday here at Purrfectly Bookish.
+This is a book blog, first and foremost, but it's also a book blog written by someone owned by cats.
+So some Saturdays are Caturdays here at Purrfectly Bookish.
 I'll share images and tales of my own kitties and any others I meet each week.
-I also volunteer at the local animal shelter so you may see some sweet adoptables here too.
-If you have an awesome kitty, doggy, peeg, ratty or any other pet you would like to see here, you can either comment with a link to a picture or email me about sharing your cute pictures on some Caturday Saturday.
+I also volunteer at the local animal shelter, so you may see some sweet adoptables here too.
+If you have an awesome kitty, doggy, peeg, ratty, or any other pet you would like to see here, you can either comment with a link to a picture or email me about sharing your cute pictures on some Caturday Saturday.

 The shared photos are starting to roll in!!!
 Check out these cute pets!